buddhist-uni/buddhist-uni.github.io/_content/canon/mn7.md

 year: 2018
 ---

-A beautiful and somewhat unusual description of the path to stream entry and beyond.
+The Vattha Sutta is a beautiful and somewhat unusual description of the path to stream entry and beyond.